-If your institution has waived its application fee for the Fall 2021 admission cycle please select no.
+If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

 Does your institution have an application fee?
-Yes X No Amount of application fe \$60 Yes No Can it be waived for applicants with financial need? Х
+Yes X No Amount of application fe \$60 Yes No Can it be waived for applicants with financial need?
+X

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee and an on-line application option, please indicate policy for students who

-Same fee
+Х Same fee

+Free

+Reduced

-Reduced Yes No
+Yes No

-Can on-line application fee be waived for applicants with financial need? Х
+Can on-line application fee be wai applicants with financial need? ved for Х

 C14 Application closing date

-Does your institution have an application closing date?
-Yes X No DateApplication closing date (fall)1/15Priority Date11/1 C15 Are first-time, first-year students accepted for terr the fall? ns other than Yes X No C16 Notification to applicants of admission decision set ent (fill in one only) On a rolling basis beginning X By (date): Other: C17 Reply policy for admitted applicants (fill in one only 1) Must reply by (date): No set date X Must reply by May 1st or within 3 Other: weeks if notified d thereafter Deadline for housing deposit (MMD 5/1 Amount of housing deposit: \$300 Refundable if student does not enroll?
-Yes, in full Yes, in part X No C18 Deferred admission Does your institution allow students to postpone enrol Iment after Yes No admission?
-If yes, maximum period of postponeme 1 Year C19 Early admission of high school students N/ Yes No
+Does your institution have an applica tion closing date?
+Yes X No No]

+1

+Application closing date (fall) Date 1/15

+Priority Date 11/15

+Yes No

+C15 Are first-time, first-year students a sccepted for terms other than the X

+C16 Notification to applicants of admis sion decision sen t (fill in one only)

+On a rolling basis beginning

+X (date): By (date): 15-May

+Other: 10 May

+C17 Reply policy for admitted applican ts (fill in one only)

+Χ Must reply by (date): 1-May

+No set date Must reply by May 1st or within weeks if notifie d thereafter

+Other: a moreane.

+Deadline for housing deposit (MMDD Amount of housing deposit: 1-May \$400

+Refundable if student does not enroll ?

+Yes, in full

+Yes, in part

+Х No

+C18 Deferred admission

+•.• Yes No

-Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Does your institution allow students t X

-Yes No х

-C20 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21 Early Decision

-Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-If "yes," please complete the following:

-First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date
+, , , ,

+C19 Early admission of high school st udents Does your institution allow high scho ol students to enroll l as full-time, first- Yes No X C20 06 2007 evelo) C20 Common Application: Question ren noved from CD3. (i Tillialed duffing 200 00-2007 Cycle) C21-C22: Early Decision an d Early Action Plans C21 Early Decision Does your institution offer an early de ecision plan (an adm nission plan that Yes No X If "yes," please complete the following g: · - 'ly decision plan clo 'ly decision plan not - Other early dec ision plan closing d ate • Other early ded ision plan notification Jii uale
-For the Fall 2020 entering class:

-Number of early decision applications received by your institution Number of applicants admitted under early decision plan

-Please provide significant details about your early decision plan:

-C22 Early action

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

-If "yes," please complete the following: Early action closing date 11/15 Early action notification date 1/15
+For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Do you have a nonbinding early action plan whereby students are notified If "yes," please complete the following: Early action closing date 11/15 Early action notification date 1/15

-Yes No X

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+Is your early action plan a "restrictive" plan under which you limit students